Hao Siwen

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Hao Siwen, Xuan Zan, Kong Liang, Shi Qian, Tong Wei, Ling Zhen, Tong Meng, Kong Ming, and Sun Li.

-Hao Siwen is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Wood Dog of Well", he ranks 41st among the 108 Stars of Destiny and fifth among the 72 Earthly Fiends.
+Hao Siwen is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Wood Dog of Well", he ranks 41st among the 108 Heroes and fifth among the 72 Earthly Fiends.

 Background

-After dreaming of the "Wood Dog of Well (Note: Well is one of the twenty-eight mansions in Chinese astronomy.
-Symbolised by a dog, it represents Wood of the Five Elements.)" (a stellar deity who resides in the constellation of Gemini) entering her body, Hao Siwen's mother becomes pregnant and gives birth to him.
-Believed to be an incarnation of the divinity, Hao is nicknamed the "Wood Dog of Well".
-Although a skilled warrior, he holds a minor military position in Pudong County (蒲東縣; in present-day Dezhou, Shandong).
+Hao Siwen is nicknamed "Wood Dog of Well" (Note: Well is one of the Twenty-Eight Mansions in Chinese astronomy.
+Symbolised by a dog, it represents Wood of the Five Elements.) after a stellar deity residing in Gemini as his mother had dreamt of the deity shortly before she became pregnant with him.

+A skilled warrior, Hao Siwen serves as a military officer in Puzhou (蒲州; present-day Yuncheng, Shanxi) along with his sworn brother, Guan Sheng.